How frequently are classes offered?

 The Cleo Solution Center is where to start.
 On the appropriate course registration page, complete the required information (be sure to note the days/times as they may differ for each session).

 How do I attend?

-All remote sessions are delivered via a Webex training classroom, and access credentials are emailed to you by the Cleo Training team about a week before the class begins.
+All remote sessions are delivered via a Zoom training classroom, and access credentials are emailed to you by the Cleo Training team about a week before the class begins.

 Some courses require attendees to perform work.
 In that case, in that same access credentials email there will be an attachment that allows for accessing an RDP session over an AWS instance where the classroom lab environment has been established.
 In fact, soon after the registration is approved, you will receive an email with an RDP attachment and instruction to test your AWS access ability.

 How do I obtain the materials?

 If the Cleo Training team has not emailed the PDFs, PPTs, and other files, you can access them from the Solution Center before the course begins and then save/print (if a hard copy is preferred).

 What else is needed?

-Two monitors! … this allows for watching the instructor’s screen (via a Webex session) on one monitor and, on the other monitor, watch (via an RDP session) the work to be done by you in your lab environment.
+Two monitors! … this allows for watching the instructor’s screen (via a Zoom session) on one monitor and, on the other monitor, watch (via an RDP session) the work to be done by you in your lab environment.
 And if it’s a class for which no work is required, that second monitor can be used to view the PDFs, PPTs, and other files.